ngyewkong/speech_transcribe/README.md

 - run webui.py through using streamlit run webui.py command to launch the interface

-- Upload a .wav audio file or Record an audio file on the file.
+- Upload a .wav audio file or Record an audio file on the fly.